Connect with others who understand.

 • Processed or smoked meats (bacon, sausage, deli meats)

-• Sugar-sweetened beverages (soda, juice, energy drinks, sweet tea)
+• Sugar-sweetened beverages (soda and juice with added sugar, energy drinks, sweet tea)

 Talk to Your Doctor

-Do you have favorite foods or recipes for bladder cancer?
+Do you have favorite foods or recipes for living with bladder cancer?
 How do you try to keep your bladder healthy?
-Share your experience in the comments below, or start a conversation by posting on your Activities page.
+Let others know in the comments below.

 All updates must be accompanied by text or a picture.